PITCH IT TO WIN IT

 Who can compete?

-The competition is for high school students in grades 9-12.
-Students must attend a U.S. high school or an accredited American school.
+The competition is for ANY high school student in grades 9-12.
 Students don't need a background or course work in business to compete.
 They just need motivation, passion and a good idea!

 Winners are awarded a combined total of $3,000 in seed capital to take their idea, product or business to the next level.